JocysCom/UMQF/MORA/analysis/einstein/entities/albert-einstein-actions.md

 ### 1 Lieserl Einstein - concealed and abandoned daughter

+Context: Einstein and Mileva Marić had an illegitimate daughter, Lieserl, whom Einstein never met and whose existence was concealed to protect his career, leading to her likely adoption or early death.

 - **ΔOS(Lieserl)**: -0.80 (Severe reduction in survival odds and quality of life; likely led to early death or life as orphan; total loss of parental protection)
 - **VSA(Lieserl)**:
     - Recognition: 0.02 (Basic - Infant)